 Compatibility varies somewhat by platform.
 Although most major card issuers and payment processors partner with most mobile payment platforms, there are exceptions.
 For instance, Apple Pay wasn’t compatible with Discover cards until late 2015.
 Additionally, arrangements between card issuers and payment platforms are subject to interruption or discontinuation at any time due to corporate disagreements, meaning tap-to-pay users need to keep one eye on the news.

 Store loyalty cards present separate challenges that don’t fatally impact payments, but still inconvenience users.
-Some mobile payment systems, such as Apple Pay, aren’t compatible (or have limited compatibility) with store loyalty cards.
-Others sync seamlessly with loyalty cards, automatically conferring discounts and accruing loyalty points with relevant merchants.
+Some mobile payment systems, such as Apple Pay, aren’t compatible or have limited compatibility with store loyalty cards.
+Other systems sync seamlessly with loyalty cards, automatically conferring discounts and accruing loyalty points with relevant merchants.

 NFC Reader Availability and Online Acceptance

 The NFC reader issue is more straightforward.
-NFC terminals are relatively inexpensive – they generally cost less than $50, and some payment platforms actually give them away for free.
-Because mobile payment systems want merchants to adopt, accepting contactless payments doesn’t cost the merchant anything beyond the credit card’s standard interchange fee (usually 2% to 3% of total transaction value).
+NFC terminals are relatively inexpensive — they generally cost less than $50 and some payment platforms actually give them away for free.
+Because mobile payment systems want merchants to adopt the technology, accepting contactless payments doesn’t cost the merchant anything beyond the credit card’s standard interchange fee — usually 2% to 3% of total transaction value.